EngosSoftware/dec-number-sys/README.md

-# decNumber.sys

-Rust bindings for **The decNumber C Library** by IBM Fellow Mike Cowlishaw
+# Rust bindings for The decNumber C Library by IBM Fellow Mike Cowlishaw

 # WORK IN PROGRESS